revsystems/jQuery-SelectBox/README.md

       $("select").append("<option>Hey!
 I'm new!</option>");
     });

+## Custom Styling

+### Making a fixed width selectbox

+Say you want to make your selectboxes a fixed width so they line up with the rest of your inputs.
+Try something like this.

+When you initialize jQuery-sb, use the fixedWidth flag:

+    $(document).ready(function() {
+      $("select.fixed_width").sb({ fixedWidth: true });
+    });

+In your css, you can add the following to make a selectbox with visual width = 100px:

+    .selectbox .display.fixed_width{
+      width:73px;
+      padding:0 24px 0 3px; /* remember padding contributes to the overall width. padding-right is large enough here for the arrow graphic. */
+    }
+    .selectbox.fixed_width.items{
+      width:100px; /* width of display text plus the padding (60 + 27) = 87, so they line up */
+    }

 ## Options

   View defaults and short descriptions for options in jquery.sb.js.
 This list is meant to be more